-You may schedule, change or cancel and appointment by calling the central neurology appointment service at (615) 936-5536 between 7:30 a.m.and 5:00 p.m.
-Our receptionist will schedule or adjust your appointment.
-Please have available your child’s full name, date of birth, social security number, parents’ names, and home address.
+You may schedule, change or cancel and appointment by calling the neurology appointment service at (615) 936-5536 between 7:30 a.m. and 5 p.m.
+Please provide your child’s full name, date of birth, social security number, parents’ names, and home address.

-Should you need to cancel after hours, you may do so by dialing the telephone number listed above.
+Should you need to cancel after hours, call the telephone number listed above.
 Please leave a message that states your child’s full name, date of birth, and a telephone number where you may be reached.

-Use the link in the left margin to learn more about preparing for your visit.
+Use the link at right to learn more about preparing for your visit.

 Other Neurology Clinics